vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

 The string that you provide to the `it` block works as the main documentation for your test.
-Within it, you specify exactly what kind of behaviour you want or expect from the method in question.
+Within it, you specify exactly what kind of behavior you want or expect from the method in question.
 My recommendation is to not go overboard and be too verbose about it but at the same time to not be overly cryptic and confuse others with overly smart descriptions.
 Think about what the smallest and simplest implementation of this part of the puzzle can and should accomplish.
-The better you write this part, the better the overall documentation for your app will end up.
-Don’t rush this part just because it’s a string that can’t do any damage—at least not on the surface.
+The better you write this part, the better the overall documentation for your app will be.
+Don’t rush this part because it’s just a string that can’t do any damage—at least not on the surface.

 + `expect()`

 Now we’re getting more to the heart of things.
-This method let’s you verify the part of the system you want to test.
+This method let’s you verify / falsify the part of the system you want to test.
 Let’s go back to our previous example and see it in (limited) action:

 ###### Some Spec